 So how do you change the public's perception of your brand, product and customers?
 Oh, and how do you do this without offending your founding customers?
 This is a tough thing to do because the association between a brand's identity and its products are a strong attraction to its core customers.

 By extension, the connection that is drawn between certain products and those who own them is just as strong.
 These associations can be a highly magnetizing force that appeals to many but at the same time those associations can be exactly what repels others like pepper spray.
 Harley-Davidson thinks they can thread this needle, dispelling stereotypes without driving away core customers, and they are doing it in a way that probably stands the best chance of success: appealing directly to those customers.

 Harley-Davidson's Fan Machine & Ad Campaign

 The Harley ad campaign is based around a series of videos featuring Harley-Davidson riders and their corresponding stereotype showcased as a Twitter hashtag ("#StereotypicalHarley [fill in the blank]").
 These ads are designed to spark conversations within these social platforms.

 Some of the stereotype bustin' riders include an Army Intelligence Specialist, Soccer Mom, Gourmet Chief, Honor Student, 3rd grade Teacher, Electronic Dj, Police Officer and Robotic Engineer.
 The new E Pluribus Unumi video can be viewed on the Harley-Davidson web site.

-Just in case if it did not make an impression, do you typically associate Harley Davidson riders & enthusiasts with Twitter or Facebook?
+Just in case if it did not make an impression, do you typically associate black porn Harley Davidson riders & enthusiasts with Twitter or Facebook?
 Maybe the mere fact that riders are posting and interacting on these platforms will help dispel some of the common stereotypes which people have of Harley-Davidson and Harley riders.